BastionAI/bastionai.github.io/_posts/2025-07-11-building-ai-landing-zones.md

 ### The Pillars of a Secure AI Landing Zone

-Building this fortress requires a deliberate focus on several critical pillars.
+Building this fortress requires a deliberate focus on several critical pillars across any major cloud provider.
 Neglecting any one of them undermines the entire structure.

-**1. The Network Perimeter: Segmentation & Private Endpoints**
+**1. The Network Perimeter: Segmentation & Private Connectivity**

 The first and most important rule of enterprise AI is that your data should **never** traverse the public internet to reach the model.
+All major cloud providers offer robust solutions to create a secure network perimeter.

-*   **Private Endpoints:** This is non-negotiable.
-Services like Azure OpenAI, Azure AI Search, and Storage Accounts must be configured with private endpoints.
-This gives the service a private IP address within your own Virtual Network (VNet), meaning all communication happens over Microsoft's secure backbone, completely isolated from the public internet.
+*   **Private Connectivity:** This is non-negotiable.
+Your AI services must be configured to only accept traffic from your private network.
+This is achieved by giving the service a private IP address within your own virtual network, meaning all communication happens over the cloud provider's secure backbone.
+    *   In **Azure**, this is done with **Private Endpoints**.
+    *   In **AWS**, you use **VPC Endpoints** (specifically Interface Endpoints for services like Amazon SageMaker).
+    *   In **GCP**, this is handled by **Private Service Connect**.
 *   **Network Segmentation:** Your AI resources shouldn't live in one flat, open network.
-Use a hub-spoke topology and create dedicated subnets for different components.
-For example, your front-end web application lives in one subnet, while the private endpoints for your AI services live in another.
-Network Security Groups (NSGs) act as internal firewalls between these subnets, enforcing rules about which components are allowed to talk to each other.
+Use a hub-and-spoke topology and create dedicated subnets for different components.
+Internal firewalls then enforce rules about which components are allowed to talk to each other.
+    *   **Azure** uses **Virtual Networks (VNets)** and **Network Security Groups (NSGs)**.
+    *   **AWS** uses **Virtual Private Clouds (VPCs)** with **Security Groups** and **Network ACLs**.
+    *   **GCP** uses **Virtual Private Clouds (VPCs)** with **VPC Firewall Rules**.

 **2. Identity & Access Management: The Principle of Least Privilege**

 Controlling *who* and *what* can access your AI services is paramount.

-*   **Managed Identities:** Hard-coding API keys into your application's configuration is a major security risk.
-Instead, use **Managed Identities**.
-Your Azure resources (like a Web App or Azure Function) get their own identity in Microsoft Entra ID (formerly Azure AD).
-You then grant this identity specific permissions (e.g., the "Cognitive Services User" role) to access the AI service.
-The entire authentication process is handled securely by Azure, with no keys or secrets in your code.
+Your applications should have their own identities with narrowly scoped permissions, eliminating the risk of hard-coded API keys.

+*   **Application & Resource Identity:** Instead of storing credentials in code, your compute resources (like a virtual machine or a serverless function) should be assigned an identity that can be granted permissions.
+    *   In **Azure**, this is accomplished with **Managed Identities** integrated with **Microsoft Entra ID**.
+    *   In **AWS**, you use **IAM Roles**, which can be assumed by resources like EC2 instances or Lambda functions.
+    *   In **GCP**, applications use **Service Accounts** as their identity.
-*   **Role-Based Access Control (RBAC):** Define granular roles for both your team and your applications.
+*   **Role-Based Access Control (RBAC):** All three clouds use a robust RBAC model.
+Define granular roles for both your team and your applications.
 A data scientist might have permissions to fine-tune a model, but the production web application should only have permission to *call* the model for inference.
 This separation of duties prevents accidental misconfigurations and contains the blast radius of any potential compromise.

 **3. Governance & Policy: Enforcing the Rules Automatically**

-It’s not enough to design a secure architecture; you must enforce it.
-This is the role of **Azure Policy**.
+It’s not enough to design a secure architecture; you must enforce it automatically.
+This is the role of cloud-native policy-as-code services.

-Azure Policy allows you to create and assign rules that your Azure environment must follow.
-You can, for example, implement policies such as:
+These services allow you to create and assign rules that your cloud environment must follow, preventing non-compliant resources from ever being deployed.
+For example, you can implement policies such as:
-*   "Azure OpenAI accounts must disable public network access."
+*   "All AI service instances must disable public network access."
-*   "All Azure AI Services must be deployed with a private endpoint."
+*   "All storage accounts containing training data must have encryption enabled."
-*   "Resources in this subscription must have a ‘cost-center’ tag."
+*   "Resources in this project must have a ‘cost-center’ tag."

-If a user or process tries to deploy a resource that violates these policies, the action is automatically blocked.
-This codifies your governance rules and ensures your landing zone stays compliant over time.
+The specific services are:
+*   **Azure:** **Azure Policy**
+*   **AWS:** A combination of **Service Control Policies (SCPs)** at the organization level and **AWS Config** rules for resource-level compliance checks.
+*   **GCP:** **Organization Policy Service**

 **4. Responsible AI & Privacy: Building with Trust**

 Security is about protecting your systems; responsibility is about protecting your users and your brand.

-*   **Content Filtering & Monitoring:** Services like Azure OpenAI come with built-in content filtering to detect and prevent harmful outputs.
+*   **Content Filtering & Monitoring:** All major AI platforms provide tools to detect and prevent harmful or inappropriate content in both prompts and responses.
 These should be configured and actively monitored.
+    *   **Azure OpenAI** has built-in **Content Filtering**.
+    *   **Amazon Bedrock** provides **Guardrails**.
+    *   **Google Vertex AI** includes **Safety Filters**.
 *   **Data Privacy:** The architecture of an AI Landing Zone is inherently privacy-preserving.
-By keeping all data processing within your controlled network boundary and not sending it over the public internet, you are taking a massive step toward complying with regulations like GDPR and HIPAA.
+By keeping all data processing within your controlled network boundary, you are taking a massive step toward complying with regulations like GDPR and HIPAA, regardless of the cloud provider.
 *   **Transparency & Accountability:** Implement robust logging and monitoring to understand how your AI is being used and how it's performing.
 If a model provides an incorrect or biased response, you need an audit trail to trace back the "why."

 ### Our Commitment at BastionAI